-231 Councillor Glen Dunkley Councillor Jaimie Abbott It was resolved that Council: 1) Endorse the draft Port Stephens Local Infrastructure Contributions Plan - Amendment No. 1 (ATTACHMENT 1).
-Exhibit the draft Port Stephens Local Infrastructure Contributions Plan Amendment No. 1 (the Amendment) for 28 days in accordance with the Environmental Planning and Assessment Act 1979 and Environmental Planning and Assessment Regulation 2000.
-3) If no submissions are received, approve the Amendment as exhibited, without a further report to Council.
+231 Councillor Glen Dunkley Councillor Jaimie Abbott

+- Endorse the draft Port Stephens Local Infrastructure Contributions Plan - Amendment No. 1 (ATTACHMENT 1). - Exhibit the draft Port Stephens Local Infrastructure Contributions Plan

+Amendment No. 1 (the Amendment) for 28 days in accordance with the Environmental Planning and Assessment Act 1979 and Environmental Planning and Assessment Regulation 2000. - If no submissions are received, approve the Amendment as exhibited, without a further report to Council.